A Guide to the Best Laptop for Recording Music

 The Best Laptop for Unbeatable Battery Life

-IF you’re recording music, you probably plan on travelling frequently.
-The average battery life is anywhere from 1-5 hours, but can last for much longer.
+The average battery life is anywhere from 1-5 hours but can last for much longer.
 You should only consider a laptop that has a battery life of at least 7 hours or more.
-Is a laptop really portable if you have to charge it every three hours?
+Is a laptop portable if you have to charge it every three hours?

 We don’t think so.

-Lenovo’s ThinkPad P Series mobile workstations have up to an impressive 16-hour battery life and are a growing favorite of professionals in the music industry.
+Lenovo’s ThinkPad P Series mobile workstations have up to an impressive 16-hour battery life and are a growing favourite of professionals in the music industry.

 The Best Laptop with a Plethora of Ports